iamnrr/iamnrr.github.io/Binary Classification using PySpark/README.md

-# Project Name: Spark Learnings.
+# Project Name: Binary Classification using PySpark

 ## Project Description:

 This project is to learn Spark through experimentation by performing different exercises.
-Projects exploring PySpark are below:

-1) Data Manipulation using PySpark
-2) Create a small Data Warehouse
-3) Spark Streaming
+In this project, I will implement binary logistic regression model to the baby name dataset to predict the sex of a person based on their age, name, and state they were born in.
+To train the model, I used the data found in baby-names/names-classifier.

 ## Getting Started